Hino da Independência

 The Hino da Independência (Portuguese for Independence Anthem) is a Brazilian official patriotic song commemorating the country's declaration of independence from Portugal.
 The anthem was composed in 1822 by Emperor Pedro I, the lead figure in the country's struggle for independence, and the lyrics were written by poet Evaristo da Veiga.

-It is sung on September 7 each year in Brazil.
+It was used as the national anthem of Brazil until 1831, when the Emperor abdicated.
+It is sung on Independence Day celebrations in Brazil.

 Lyrics

 Usually verses 3, 4, 5, 6, 8 and 10 (in italics) are nowadays omitted when the anthem of the Independence is sung.